-Identifying InsectsWhen you see an insect in your home or on your property, your first response is likely to shoo it away.
+Identifying InsectsWhen you see an insect in your home or property, your first response will likely be to shoo it away.
 However, Insect Identification advises that careful observation of pests can yield important information, helping you determine why you are having a problem and where any nests might be.

 - How many legs does it have?
-Insects typically have six legs, whereas spiders have eight;
+Insects typically have six legs, whereas spiders have eight.

 - Does it have unusual markings?
 Insects can often be identified by markings on their head or back.

-Common Insects In The Treasure ValleyOnce you have answers to the above questions, it is easier to narrow done what type of insect you are dealing with.
+Common Insects In The Treasure ValleyOnce you have answers to the above questions, narrowing down what type of insect you are dealing with is easier.
 The City of Boise advises that common varieties found in parks and throughout the community include:

-- Blue dashers: A type of dragonfly, common near water sources;
+- Blue Dashers: A type of dragonfly, common near water sources;

-- Woodland skippers: A bright yellow/orange moth, common in the summer months;
+- Woodland Skippers: A bright yellow/orange moth, common in the summer months;

 - Katydids: Related to grasshoppers, these resemble leaves and chirp at night;